-To keep your furnace operating at its best, it’s important to have it inspected regularly.
-Ideally, you’ll want an HVAC technician to look at it twice a year (in the spring and fall) so that you can resolve any relatively small problems before they exacerbate and become more expensive to repair.
+To keep your furnace operating optimally, it’s imperative to have it inspected on a regular basis.
+Ideally, you want an HVAC technician to look at it biannually (in the spring and fall) so that you can resolve any relatively small problems before they exacerbate and become more expensive to repair.
 Find out what the furnace inspection procedure entails.

-There is much more to it than changing your filter and making sure that your thermostat works properly.
+There is much more to it than changing your filter and making sure the thermostat is functioning properly.
 Here is a list of some of the work the technician will accomplish during the inspection.

-- Inspect and clean the furnace’s blower motor, along with the wheel and housing.
+- Inspect and clean the furnace’s blower motor, the wheel, and housing.

-- Check the combustion motor for any obstructions and lint.
-Clean it if necessary.
+- Check the combustion motor for lint and other debris.
+A cleaning will follow if necessary.

-- On a gas furnace, the technician will check for any gas leaks.
+- With a gas furnace, the technician will check for any gas leaks.

-- Perform an inspection on the condensate lines and the pan.
-If the pan needs draining, the technician will do so.
+- Check the condensate lines and the pan.
+The technician will drain the pan if it needs draining.

 - Check the evaporator coil.

-- Inspect the burner; clean it if necessary.
+- Inspect the burner and clean it if necessary.

-- Check the ignition, the safety controls and adjust as necessary.
+- Check the ignition and the safety controls, and make adjustments as needed.

 - Perform an inspection on the heat elements/heat exchanger.

-- Inspect all electrical systems, including the control box, the connections and the wiring.
+- Inspect all electrical systems, including the control box and associated connections and wiring.

-- Check the air filters, and replace if necessary.
+- Check the air filters and replace as needed.

 - Examine the ductwork for leaks.